danyaljj/SPARQL-Experiments/README.md

  - DBPedia: `https://dbpedia.org/sparql?format=json&default-graph-uri=PUT-YOUR-QUERY-HERE` for example [this](https://dbpedia.org/sparql?format=json&default-graph-uri=http%3A%2F%2Fdbpedia.org&query=select+distinct+%3FConcept+where+%7B%5B%5D+a+%3FConcept%7D+LIMIT+100).

 ## Side notes
 - You can use Wikipedia API to map Wiki page titles to WikiData ids.
 For example [here is the mapping for "Universityr", returned as JSON](https://en.wikipedia.org/w/api.php?action=query&prop=pageprops&format=json&titles=University).
+Note that given a sentence/paragraph, the right way to map the constituents to their WikiData ids is first [disambiguating their Wiki pages](https://cogcomp.cs.illinois.edu/page/demo_view/Wikifier) and using the mapping through their Wikipedia page ids.
+For example consider this sentence:

+ "The university president, John Jenkins, described his hope that Notre Dame would become "one of the pre–eminent research institutions in the world" in his inaugural address."

+ If I use only "Notre Dame" it would give me [the id to the disambiguation page](https://en.wikipedia.org/w/api.php?action=query&prop=pageprops&format=json&titles=Notre%20Dame), while using the right Wikipedia page "University_of_Notre_Dame" gives me [the correct id](https://en.wikipedia.org/w/api.php?action=query&prop=pageprops&format=json&titles=University_of_Notre_Dame).

 ## Further reading